Here are a few significant dates in our history.

 mother Hannah E. (Tarbox) Allen who died September 22, 1914

 Mansfield Spring Brook Cemetery was Incorporated on June 11, 1901

 Mary Lewis J. Card died February 5, 1929

 Concrete driveway in front of Chapel installed in 1932

 Boy Scouts added street signs in 2013 and 2014

 Chapel refurbishing 2015 to Present and will continue as funds allow

 Spring Brook Cemetery is an historic cemetery on Spring Street in Mansfield, Massachusetts.
 It was consecrated in 1860 as a non-profit, non-denominational cemetery on a 4-acre parcel of land, and has grown over time to 22 acres, and is now the largest of Mansfield's cemeteries.
 The area appears to have been used as a cemetery before its formal establishment; there are more than 50 graves that predate 1860, the oldest of which is marked 1790.
 The most prominent structure in the cemetery is the Card Memorial Chapel, designed by Charles Eastman and built in 1898 with funding from Simon and Mary Card, in memory of their daughter Lulu.

-The cemetery was listed on the National Register of Historic Places in 2007.
+The cemetery was listed on the National Register of Historic Places on December 6, 2007.